huntercbuxton/PersonalKanbanApp/README.md

 cloud data backup

 an additional 'notes' section for each task, for more detailed information to be recorded during the process of completion

+## more info is available on the support site: personalkanban.huntercbuxton.com